altizure/dev-docs/en/api.md

 ##### Install extension

 First, please install an extension that can modify the http request header.
-Here ModHelper is used.
-Please search and install `ModHelper` in the extension store of Google Chrome.
+Here ModHeader is used.
+Please search and install `ModHeader` in the extension store of Google Chrome.

 ![Install extension](img/install_extension.png)

 ##### Modify http header

-Please use ModHelper to add `key` field in request header with app key as the value.
+Please use ModHeader to add `key` field in request header with app key as the value.

 ![Set app key](img/set_key.png)